1959

 SE 168 is a very early example of the Relief Eponges, displayed in the seminal solo exhibition on that theme by Iris Clert in 1959.
 An accumulation of IKB sponges embellished with voids and cracks form a flower, mounted on a winding metal rod stuck in a stone base to ensure stability.
 This flower could be compared with a Calder mobile.
 Its 1.13 m high overall size is exceptional in that series.
 It was sold for $ 22M by Sotheby's on May 14, 2013, lot 12.

-1959 Poems to the Sea by Cy Twombly
+1959 Poems to the Sea by Twombly

-2013 SOLD for $ 21.7M including premium by Sotheby's
+2013 SOLD for $ 21.7M by Sotheby's

 Cy Twombly sets out to find the origins of thought, and not just of writing.
 The American history is too recent for this ambition.
 In 1957 he decides to make long stays in Italy from then on, choosing idyllic villages.
 In the same year he discovers in Mallarmé's poems the expressive force of silence.

 Without apparent link with the Achromes, he inscribes his gestures on white surfaces.
 Sometimes this false writing aggregates and forms an almost imperceptible word.
 Sunset, a canvas painted in 1957 with house paint plus various pencils, generates the word Morte (death, in Italian) which is an encounter with a past.
-This 142 x 180 cm artwork was sold for $ 27.3M including premium by Christie's on November 15, 2017.
+This 142 x 180 cm artwork was sold for $ 27.3M by Christie's on November 15, 2017.

 In April 1959 in New York, Twombly marries Tatiana, whose family is Italian.
 They spend the summer in Sperlonga, a fishing village between Rome and Naples.